-Funding Partners are public or private entities that fund Better Cotton’s organisational activities and projects at farm level, directly contributing to our 2030 Strategy and paving the way towards achieving impact for smallholders worldwide.
+Funding Partners are public or private entities that fund the Better Cotton Initiative (BCI)’s organisational activities and projects at farm level, directly contributing to our 2030 Strategy and paving the way towards achieving impact for smallholders worldwide.

-Funding Partners are more than just investors – their support offers valuable advice and guidance along the way to pilot new approaches and/or scale up valuable concepts.
+Funding Partners are more than just investors – their support offers valuable advice and guidance along the way to pilot new approached and/or scale up valuable concepts.

-They are truly partners in everything we deliver, and we are proud that they are part of the Better Cotton journey.
+They are truly partners in everything we deliver, and we are proud that they are part of the BCI journey.
 Becoming a Funding Partner means that you are part of the story and can make Better Cotton a reality.

 Projects Funded by Our Partners